Pinecone Local is not suitable for production. See Limitations for details.

 orpod

 : Specify the distance metric for calculating the similarity between vectors in the index.
-Accepted values:cosine
+Accepted values for dense indexes:cosine

 ,euclidean